 AMD’s recreational settings is less controlled settings first of all people don’t know what they’re getting you never know what you’re putting into your system unless you’ve done some sort of a scientific test testing kits are available that they’re not 100% reliable and most people don’t use them so in those settings you don’t know what you’re using and also the settings you lack support so difficult situation where you yet you lose your self-consciousness are you you lose your self-awareness you can get into a very dangerous situation you can either overdose because you don’t know the dosage or what you’re taking or you can lower your boundaries and people can get into compromising dangerous situations that’s the main danger in those in those situations but if you get into us difficult psychological state which is to say a challenging one where fears come up or difficult emotions come up and you are in a comfortable setting with adequate water and snacks and and and comfort and very comforting compassionate trained therapists around you those difficult situations can actually be transformed into very therapeutic one with psychedelics often the reason for difficult experiences because of unprocessed emotional trauma memories is is coming up and of course if you’re an uncontrolled setting that can be very dangerous but if you’re in a therapist’s office in your prepared for the experience in fact you’re expecting it and you know that your can have adequate support the Nets actually a fantastic opportunity to to deal with those those those those issues as they come up with an interesting phenomenon that your weekend we can kind of easy substances to heal our psyche and and and in others is noticeable change in no longer your dependent on this this pharmaceutical drug and feeding that machine how close is your relationship to Mr. Dublin and how closely. do you guys work together to talk with them a status letter traveling decide is off to the UK actually exist on a flight to the UK for this weekend maps is leading out with Rick’s assistance a therapist training for Ron clinicians who are going to be working on MDMA assisted psychotherapy research soap therapist from all over the world about 30 of them are coming to receive training not actually using the MDMA but to go through the therapeutic approach and learn about the pharmacology and the risks that that’s happening this weekend and as part of our growing clinical trial program is pretty excited for you heard of Francis crick he he came up with the DNA helix T-shirt he he was he said that he was under the influence of LLC when he discovered the double helix structure of DNA interesting that I have heard here he attributes the discovery to an experience that he had while under the influence of

-LSD so it is my understanding was that wasn’t it didn’t sort of like invasion it right there during LSD experience that sort of connections he had made to let him down the line to to to discover the data admission was in a really spectacular in a note that we’ve also had Steve Jobs come out and stated that that LSD was quoted in one of the most important unquote experiences of his life in I think so it’s it’s really great when people can come out publicly and talk about their scientific discoveries and talk about psychedelics role in their own creative process it’s it’s it’s just something that you know the millions of middle-aged people now who have tried LSD in their lives most of them already know but can’t talk about because it’s illegal but it also a story that many of us have to hear as far as X psychedelics and creativity no match right now most of the clinical research worldwide right now is focused on clinical applications so taking people were diagnosed illness and treating it because those people are the most in need historically the drugs and treatments at a perceived and perceived as most risky society has been most willing to give to the people who are most at risk some people who are dying people who have severe PTSD these are very sympathetic groups of people that that that we’ve forgotten permission to administer these districts to there seems to be an interesting amount of religious organizations that were able to challenge of their respective legislation on the legality of the substances and are able to use substances like ayahuasca to to perform their the religious ceremonies have what is your was your opinion about those groups@not the first time the US government has allowed the religious use of psychedelic p.m.
+LSD so it is my understanding was that wasn’t it didn’t sort of like invasion it right there during LSD experience that sort of connections he had made to let him down the line to to to discover the data admission was in a really spectacular in a note that we’ve also had Steve Jobs come out and stated that that LSD was quoted in one of the most important unquote experiences of his life in I think so it’s it’s really great when people can come out publicly and talk about their scientific discoveries and talk about psychedelics role in their own creative process it’s it’s it’s just something that you know the millions of middle-aged people now who have tried LSD in their lives most of them already know but can’t talk about because it’s illegal but it also a story that many of us have to hear as far as X psychedelics and creativity no match right now most of the clinical research worldwide right now is focused on clinical applications so taking people were diagnosed illness and treating it because those people are the most in need historically the drugs and treatments at a perceived and perceived as most risky society has been most willing to give to the people who are most at risk some people who are dying people who have severe PTSD these are very sympathetic groups of people that that that we’ve forgotten permission to administer these districts to there seems to be an interesting amount of religious organizations that were able to challenge of their respective legislation on the legality of the substances and are able to use substances like ayahuasca to to perform their the religious ceremonies have what is your was your opinion about those [email protected] the first time the US government has allowed the religious use of psychedelic p.m.
 American church also has legal permission to use peyote the active component of which is mescaline in their own religious ceremonies so religious uses another area that expanding again not just therapeutic use but but also creative use and also this religious use of all of these are areas that we want to see opening up and hopefully this clinical research will shift the public conversation enough so that we can do research and in those areas as well have view another user focusing mainly on

 MDMA renowned so what what are some of the negative effects that you see in your clinical trials as so this would basically be the list of five potential negative side effects that were going to see on the prescription bottle when it finally approved so there’s been over 100 people subjects already treated in our clinical trials using MDMA and in all of those all of those applications all those administrations of MDMA we’ve only had one serious adverse event a serious adverse event is that it’s a clinical trial speak for the worst-case scenario on the worst-case thing that we would expect to see happen given how much MDMA people are receiving and the fact that they’ve been prescreened and so forth in the worst-case scenario the single serious adverse event that we had was a middle-aged man who had an elevated heart rate during the session so high that the medical monitor their on staff was not sure that he was safe and so he was taken to the emergency room and evaluated and then released later that same day so that’s the worst we’ve had the case of a dangerously elevated heartbeat so in those trials coming is important to remember is all of those subjects have been prescreened so anybody receiving MDMA in those clinical trials has already been evaluated for a family history of serious heart problems are serious neurological problems and things like that so for different people the risks.
 But for MDMA the most common side effects are and as I said in elevated heart rate elevated line pressure on and on possibly and anxiety reaction people can feel very anxious at all of that is only during the effects of MDMA is also some report of a decrease in certain kinds of fun brain activity serotonin in particular just a few days after the use of MDMA but that’s all restored to normal in 2 to 4 weeks after treatment so that’s the worst we tend to expect from MDMA at the risks change very much when it’s used in large quantities or used in recreational settings or when not enough water is being consumed or when too much water is being consumed or when people otherwise just aren’t regulating their debt that their temperature and fluid intake so again that difference between the controlled setting with screen subjects and t